Lake Melissani, Kefalonia, Greece

 - Statistics / Weather / Helpful Links

 Looking for Lake Melissani cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The light streams in overhead, turning the water of Lake Melassani aquamarine.
 The small rowboats filled with tourists float on a lake of clear, blue light.
 Birds flit between the plants and the rocks that make up the lake’s island and all of it – every bit of it – is underground.
 Melissani Lake or Melissani Cave, as it is also known, is an underground lake in a cave on the Greek island of Kefalonia.
 It is part of the island’s interesting geography and just one of the sites that draws tourists to the Ionian island.